 What is On-Page SEO?

-I have mentioned what the on-page SEO means in brief, earlier in this post.
+I have mentioned what on-page SEO means in brief, earlier in this post.
 Now, I’m going to explain a few important yet actionable tips that you can follow yourself without much technical knowledge of SEO.

 1. Keyword Research

-There are many free as well as premium tools are available for keyword research.
+There are many free as well as premium tools available for keyword research.
 Google AdWords Keyword Planner, Keywords Everywhere Google Chrome Extension, and LSI Graph are a few free tools I use for keyword research.

 Understanding short-tail/broad vs. long-tail/narrow keywords is also beneficial.
 According to the search volume and competition, you should use appropriate keywords for your website.